wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 Several research papers have studied the multi-decade trend of GPAs increasing over time, but we found no widely available data exploring the impact of the Big Ten.
 This work explores the first-semester freshman demographics published by all sixteen Big Ten schools.

-Specifically, this work primarily focused on the <b>percentage of students in each freshman class that have high school GPA of at least 3.75</b>.
+Specifically, this work primarily focused on the <b>percentage of students in each freshman class that have a high school GPA of at least 3.75</b>.
 For example, visually representing the high school GPAs of the incoming Fall 2023 class of freshman at the University of Wisconsin-Madison:

 <div id="chart-1" style="margin-bottom: 2px; margin-top: -10px;"></div>